 - Spatial Decision Making

 Recent graduates have gone on to have successful careers in the public, private and third sectors including national and local government departments and regulatory agencies and charities.
-Many use this degree a foundation for further study, ie. a PhD.
+Many use these degrees as a foundation for further study, ie a PhD.

 A postgraduate qualification from The University of Nottingham shows potential employers that you are an intelligent, hard-working individual who is bright and flexible enough to undertake any form of specific career training.